Back to jobs

 Minimum Education & Experience Requirements:

-• Minimum of three to five years of relevant industry experience; an understanding of and interest in the New York dance field and cultural sector
+• Minimum of three years of relevant industry experience; an understanding of and interest in the New York dance field and cultural sector

-• Minimum of three to five years of customer service and administrative experience
+• Minimum of three years of customer service and administrative experience

 • Proficiency with MS 365 and experience with SharePoint and other web-based software preferred